Evaluating Collective Behaviour of Hundreds of LLM Agents: Method

+We quantify the strategic diversity exhibited by the LLM strategies.
+To compare behavioural differences across LLMs, we use Principal Component Analysis (PCA) to assess variation within a game--attitude pair, between attitudes, and between games.
+Binary actions make this analysis feasible: we evaluate each algorithm's response to every possible opponent trajectory, yielding a complete behavioural fingerprint.

-We generate feature vectors by evaluating each algorithm's action choices in response to all possible opponent histories in a four-player game lasting five rounds, assuming permutation invariance over player indices.
-For example, in the second round, the possible trajectories are (DDD), (DDC), (DCC) and (CCC).
-As the algorithms may be stochastic and may also reference their own prior actions, we perform 50 game rollouts for each possible opponent histories, and compute their mean cooperation rate.
-Therefore, we construct 961-dimensional feature vectors, with each dimension representing the cooperation rate (0–1).
-We perform PCA on these feature vectors.
+We generate feature vectors by evaluating each algorithm's action choices in response to all possible opponent histories in a four-player game lasting seven rounds.
+As the algorithms may be stochastic and may also reference their own prior actions, we perform 30 game rollouts for each possible opponent history, and compute the mean cooperation rate.
+This yields a $\sum_{r=0}^{6} 4^r = 5461$-dimensional feature vector per algorithm.

-In \cref{fig:pca}, for the first two components (explaining 65.5\% and 9.0\% of variance, respectively), we plot each algorithm, the cluster centres of each behavioural set and their one standard deviation ellipse, and the following reference strategies: \emph{ac} always plays Cooperate; \emph{A-D} always plays Defect; \emph{Rnd($p$)} randomises playing Cooperate with probability $p$; \emph{CC($n$)} cooperates in the first round and subsequently cooperates if $n$ opponents cooperated in the previous round, and; \emph{CD($n$)} defects in the first round and subsequently defects if $n$ opponents cooperated in the previous round.

-The x-axis broadly tracks the cooperation rate of a strategy: A-D at far left, A-C at far right.
-The y-axis captures responsiveness to opponent cooperation: strategies with smaller values cooperate when more opponents cooperated last round, larger values when more opponents defected.

-In \cref{tab:pca}, we compute the following metrics: the mean pairwise Euclidean distance (MPD), normalised by the expected distance for uniformly random vectors, to assess within-set diversity; Cohen's $d$, defined as the Euclidean distance between set centroids divided by the pooled within-set standard deviation, to assess between-set separation; and the participation ratio $\mathrm{PR} = (\sum_i \lambda_i)^2 / \sum_i \lambda_i^2$, where $\lambda_i$ are the covariance eigenvalues, to measure the effective dimensionality of each set's behavioural variation.

-Gemini and Claude consistently exhibit the greatest Cohen's $d$, which means that their Collective and Exploitative strategies are the most behaviourally distinct.
-In contrast, Mistral 7b exhibits the lowest, showing minimal differences in strategy.
-The Common Pool Resource is the most difficult game to steer.
-Even models that show strong effects on other games have smaller Cohen's $d$ for this game.

-Claude shows an interesting asymmetry.
-For the PGG and CRD, Claude produces a large MPD for Collective strategies, while Exploitative is highly stereotyped.
-This suggests Claude converges on a narrow highly defecting strategic template when prompted to exploit, but generates varied cooperative strategies.

-GPT strategies have a high effective dimensionality but poor attitude separation.
-This suggests it is varying its behaviour across many independent dimensions, but this variation isn't aligned with the prompt.
+We run PCA on these vectors for all games, models and attitudes (so they share the same decomposition) and visualise models in the leading two components.
+To quantify the structure, we report three metrics per strategy set: